19 things to do this week: swap seeds, drink dessert brews, LOL with Lucy and more

 Various times

-Spanning 10 days and 10 acres, the country’s largest home event is the perfect place to hatch new projects for spring.
+Spanning 10 days and 10 acres, this is the perfect place to hatch new projects for spring.
 For its 42nd anniversary, the convention features 1,500 exhibits showcasing top products and services.
 Think big inside the interactive Dream Home Innovation Center, design a backyard oasis and turn your ultimate kitchen concept into a reality.
 Don’t miss the Farm to Table Expo with cooking demonstrations, gardening classes, food and beverage vendors and more.
 See hours and buy tickets.

 Friday, March 3: Unblurred Art Crawl on Penn Avenue